alienfast/gulp-pipeline/README.md

 import gulp from 'gulp'

-// Utilize one of the common configs let platform = Platform.rails() // a.k.a rails, nodeSrc, nodeLib - see platform.js and submit PRs with other common configs
+// Utilize one of the common configs let platform = Platform.nodeSrc() // other pre-configured platforms: nodeLib, rails - see platform.js and submit PRs with other common configs

 // instantiate ordered array of recipes (for each instantiation the tasks will be created e.g. sass and sass:watch) let recipes = [